Critical Gender Studies

 Students can expect to encounter a rich spectrum of approaches in studying these complex constructions—the majority of a student’s advanced work in the program consists of upper-division courses from the Departments of History, Communication, Literature, Ethnic Studies, Sociology, Anthropology, Philosophy, and Political Science.
 However, despite their important differences, what these approaches share is a critical stance with respect to the subject of gender.
 This stance, reflected in the program’s name Critical Gender Studies, refuses easy answers when exploring the social relations of gender and reaches, instead, for detailed accounts of the intricacies and paradoxes of power through which these relations are and have been made and maintained.

 The Critical Gender Studies Program offers two options of study: an undergraduate major and an undergraduate minor (or program of concentration).
-Because Critical Gender Studies is an interdisciplinary major, it is important to work closely with a faculty adviser in planning your program.
+Because critical gender studies is an interdisciplinary major, it is important to work closely with an academic adviser in planning your program.

 Preparation for the Major and Minor

 All critical gender studies majors and minors are required to take the Introduction to Critical Gender Studies sequence: Critical Gender Studies 2A-B, 100, and 101.